 If you're a full-time undergraduate student with children, you can apply for a means-tested childcare grant

-The University of Hull don’t have their own nursery facility.
-However Little Einstein’s childcare is a private provider located on the University campus, they operate on a first come first serve basis but do offer a 5% discount for University of Hull students.
+The University of Hull doesn’t provide a nursery facility.
+However, Little Einstein’s childcare is a private provider located on the University campus, they operate on a first come first serve basis but do offer a 5% discount for University of Hull students.

 There are also several other private nurseries close to the University.
 We would advise that you contact nurseries as soon as possible as they tend to get booked up early.